 - Limiting a person’s access to methods of suicide dramatically decreases suicide rates in communities.

 - 90 percent of people who die by suicide have an underlying — and potentially treatable — mental health condition.

 - Depression, bipolar disorder, and substance use are strongly linked to suicidal thinking and behavior.

 - Specific treatments used by mental health professionals, such as Cognitive Behavior Therapy-SP and Dialectical Behavior Therapy, have been proven to help people manage their suicidal ideation and behavior.

-- Asking someone directly if they’re thinking about suicide won’t “put the idea in their head”.
-Most will be relieved someone starts a conversation.
+- Asking someone directly if they’re thinking about suicide won’t, “Put the idea in their head”.
+Most will be relieved when someone starts a conversation.

-- Certain medications used to treat depression or stabilize mood have been proven to help people reduce suicidal thoughts and behavior.
+- Certain medications used to treat depression or stabilize moods have been proven to help people reduce suicidal thoughts and behavior.

 - If someone can get through the intense, and short, moment of active suicidal crisis, chances are they will not die by suicide.

 - Most people who survive a suicide attempt (85 to 95 percent) go on to engage in life.